-“Hospitality to health” is a local employment initiative that has been launched through the Birmingham Anchor Network – applying the principals of community wealth building to address the impact of Covid-19 on the Birmingham economy.
+“Hospitality to health” was a local employment initiative that was launched through the Birmingham Anchor Network – applying the principles of community wealth building to address the impact of Covid-19 on the Birmingham economy.

 - Pioneer Housing Group – members of the Birmingham Anchor Network – were concerned about the number of their residents at risk of redundancy from the hospitality sector due to the Covid-19 pandemic.

 - Birmingham University Hospital Trust – also members of the Network – needed to recruit significant numbers of staff at entry level positions as a result of increased pressures due to Covid-19.